 This directive defines the login service route.
-The proc handler bind the login service to the URI /proc/login.
+The action handler bind the login service to the URI /action/login.
 This service expects a POST request with username and password form fields.
 If the user authenticates, the user is redirected via redirect=200@/.
 The redirection form is: STATUS@URI.
 If the user credentials cannot be authenticated successfully, the user is redirected back to the login page via: redirect=401@/pub/login.html.

 The Logout Service

 This directive defines the logout service.
 This simply deletes the user's login session and redirects the user back to the login page.

 This final directive defines a route that matches all other URIs and stipulates form-based authentication.
 The continue handler authenticates the user and if the user is successfully authenticated, processing continues on to let other handlers service the request and generate a response.
 If authentication fails, the user is redirected back to the login page.

 <html><head><title>login.html</title></head> <body> <p>Please log in</p> <form name="details" method="post" action="/auth/login"> Username <input type="text" name="username" value=''><br/> Password <input type="password" name="password" value=''><br/> <input type="submit" name="submit" value="OK"> </form> </body> </html>

 The two submitted fields must be named username and password.